nadeesamaraweera/Digital-clock-Using-Python/README.md

 ## 📜 License
-This project is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the MIT License.See the [LICENSE](./LICENSE) file for details.
 ##